linkcd/blog-hexo/source/_posts/Using-SSM-to-access-EC2-instances.md

 ## 4. EC2 instance in private subnet, without NAT connectivity but VPC endpoints
 In this case, the EC2 instance (no public IP) won´t have access internet via NAT but VPC endpoints, some extra works are required
 - 4.1 [Create VPC endpoints for System Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html#sysman-setting-up-vpc-create).
 Remember to allow HTTPS (port 443) outbound traffic in security group for your endpoint (ssm, ssmmessages and ec2messages)
 - 4.2.
-Create an IAM Role as EC2 profile that contains [at least the following 2 policies]([bout policies for a Systems Manager instance profile](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html#instance-profile-policies-overview)
+Create an IAM Role as EC2 profile that contains [at least the following 2 policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html#instance-profile-policies-overview)
  - aws managed policy **AmazonSSMManagedInstanceCore**
  - [a custom policy](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html#instance-profile-custom-s3-policy) for accessing an AWS owned S3 buckets.
 - 4.3 Attach this instance profile to your EC2 instance
+- 4.4 Make sure enable "DNS resolution" and "DNS hostnames" for you VPC
-- 4.4 In addition, if your EC2 instance need to access other AWS services such as S3, remember to create needed endpoints for them as well.
+- 4.5 In addition, if your EC2 instance need to access other AWS services such as S3, remember to create needed endpoints for them as well.
+(For S3 you can choose either Gateway or Endpoint.
+At this moment Gateway is free.) **Note** that you need to add the endpoint into the private subnet route table.
+The following screenshot shows the route table entity of a S3 Gateway endpoint, which is using [prefix lists](https://docs.aws.amazon.com/vpc/latest/userguide/managed-prefix-lists.html).

+{% asset_img "s3 endpoint in route table.png" "s3 endpoint in route table" %}

 ## 5. Verification
 Once the SSM is fully up-and-running, the EC2 instance (either in public/private subnet) will appear in Fleet Manager in SSM web console.